ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/time-series.md

 ## The `tags` and `all_tags` columns {#tags-and-all-tags}

 There are two columns containing maps of tags - `tags` and `all_tags`.
 In this example they mean the same, however they can be different if setting `tags_to_columns` is used.
-This setting allows to specify that a specific tag should be stored in a separate column instead of storing in a map inside the `tags` column:
+This setting allows you to specify that a specific tag should be stored in a separate column instead of storing it in a map inside the `tags` column:

 ``` sql
 CREATE TABLE my_table ENGINE=TimeSeries SETTINGS = {'instance': 'instance', 'job': 'job'}